Freddie Mac CEO to retire in second half of 2019

-Sept 5 (Reuters) - Freddie Mac, the No. 2 U.S. mortgage finance company, said on Wednesday Chief Executive Officer Donald Layton would retire in the second half of 2019, after six years at the helm.
+(Reuters) - Freddie Mac (FMCC.PK), the No. 2 U.S. mortgage finance company, said on Wednesday Chief Executive Officer Donald Layton would retire in the second half of 2019, after six years at the helm.

 The company said its board had initiated a CEO succession plan and that it had identified David Brickman, head of Freddie Mac Multifamily, as the internal candidate.
 Brickman was also named President of Freddie Mac, effective immediately.